 Propane stoves can be a fire hazard when used indoors.
 Propane is highly combustible, and the stove uses an open flame.
 Take the following precautions to safely use one indoors.

 Keep children and pets at a safe distance.
-Install the unit on a heat-proof surface.
-Locate the stove away from anything flammable, such as curtains or paper.
-Don’t lay anything on or near the stove when it’s not in use.
-Keep the stove surfaces clean.
-And never leave a propane stove unattended indoors.
+Install the unit on a heat-proof surface and place it away from anything flammable, such as curtains or paper.
+Make sure not to lay anything on or near the stove when it’s not in use and keep the surface of the stove clean at all times.
+Never leave a propane stove unattended indoors.

 Improperly working equipment can also cause a fire or explosion.
-Have a working fire extinguisher in the room when cooking, just in case.
+Don’t forget to have a working fire extinguisher in the room when cooking — just in case.

 Carbon Monoxide Poisoning Is the #1 Danger

-Carbon monoxide is colorless, odorless, and tasteless, and can become deadly in minutes.
-When carbon-based fuels like propane burn, carbon monoxide is produced as a byproduct.
+Carbon monoxide is colorless, odorless, tasteless, and can become deadly in minutes.
+When a carbon-based fuel like propane burns, carbon monoxide is produced as a byproduct.
 Symptoms of carbon monoxide poisoning are headache, drowsiness, and nausea.

 Proper ventilation is key when using a propane stove indoors.
 Cook in the largest room possible to allow more area for fumes to disperse.
-Also, open a window to help circulate the air and prevent the build-up of carbon monoxide in the room.
+Open a window to help circulate the air and prevent the build-up of carbon monoxide in the room.

 Never leave your stove unattended, and use a carbon monoxide detector in the room where it’s located.
 An alarm will alert you if the levels in the air become dangerous.